 In short, there are no criteria.
 What makes a sinister villain?
 If you still have nightmares about Chucky, go ahead and vote for him, for instance.
 Feel free to be objective, weighing longevity, crimes committed, and general evilness.
 But you're welcome to go with your gut-provided Captain Hook didn't disembowel you first.

-Voting Schedule: First round voting begins on October 15.
-At that time, you’ll have the chance to vote in any and all first-round matchups.
-Second-round voting will begin on October 22.
-Round 3 will begin on October 29, and so on.
+Round 1 voting begins Oct.
+21. Second-round voting will begin on Oct.
+28. Round 3 will begin on Nov.
+4, and so on.
 You may vote for the winner of a match only once, so choose wisely.
-Voting for the Finals begins on November 19.
-The last toy standing will be announced in the January issue of the magazine and online.
+Voting for the Finals begins on November 25.
+The last villain standing will be announced in the January issue of the magazine and online.

-Screw ups: Part of the fun is the discussion, so sound off to www.twitter.com/mensabulletin or Bulletin Letters, and let us know what we left out, what toy was seeded too low (or high), etc. If you hosted a selection party, created bracket pools with your coworkers, or made voting a family event (all of which happened last year), we want to hear that, too.
+Part of the fun is the discussion, so sound off to BulletinLetters@us.mensa.org, and let us know what we left out, which villain was seeded too low (or high), etc. If you hosted a selection party, created bracket pools with your coworkers, or made voting a family event (all of which happen most years), we want to hear that, too.
 Send in your photos of completed brackets or selection parties.
 We'll post them to Facebook and Twitter.

-Share the fun: You can vote only once per matchup, but that doesn't mean you can't try to convince other people to vote your way.
-Track the fun on Facebook and Twitter.
+You can vote only once per matchup, but that doesn't mean you can't try to convince other people to vote your way.
+Track the fun on Facebook.com/AmericanMensa and Twitter.com/AmericanMensa.
 Forward our posts and tweets to get your friends in on the action.
+Use the hashtag #BracketChallenge13.